Yitzhak Gruenbaum: Journalism and literary career

 He served as editor of the Hebrew Ha-Zefirah, the Hebrew weekly Ha-Olam and the Yiddish daily, Haynt.

 Gruenbaum was the editor of the Encyclopedia of Diaspora Communities, The Zionist Movement and its Development and many other books.

 Commemoration

 Alonei Yitzhak, an Israeli youth village near Binyamina in northern Israel, is named for him.

+Famous quote by Yitzhak Gruenbaum

+“I think it is necessary to state here – Zionism is above everything.” and “I will not demand that the Jewish Agency allocate a sum of 300,000 or 100,000 pounds sterling to help European Jewry.
+And I think that whoever demands such things is performing an anti-Zionist act.”
+Stated at a 1942 gathering in pre-state Israel (Yishuv) about rescue of Jews in Europe.